-Goodwill and Indefinite-Lived Intangible Assets
+Indefinite-Lived Intangible Assets

-Goodwill acquired in business combinations is assigned to the reporting units that are expected to benefit from the combination as of the acquisition date.
-Goodwill and indefinite-lived intangible assets, primarily trade names and trademarks, are tested annually for impairment as of October 1 or upon the occurrence of certain events or substantive changes in circumstances.
-See Note 3 for a further discussion on goodwill and indefinite-lived intangible assets.
+Indefinite-lived intangible assets, primarily trade names and trademarks, are tested annually for impairment as of October 1 or upon the occurrence of certain events or substantive changes in circumstances.
+See Note 3 for a further discussion on indefinite-lived intangible assets.